Postdoc Faculty Coordinator

 Brian can be reached at (206) 685-3796 or curless [at] cs.washington.edu.

-Kate has served as the Postdoc Facilitator since 2020 and has been at UW in various capacities since 2007.
-As the Postdoc Facilitator, she manages postdoctoral scholars' affairs and connects CSE Postdocs with resources to make their postdoc experience successful and lead them toward their career aspirations.
+Kate has served as the Postdoctoral Program Manager since 2020 and has been at UW in various capacities since 2007.
+She manages postdoctoral scholars' community-building and professional development initiatives and ensures the Allen School's postdocs are connected to resources for making postdoc experience successful and leading them toward their career aspirations.

-Kate is also the academic advisor for the Professional Master's Program, where she is the primary point of contact for prospective and continuing PMP students at any point in their time the program, pre-application through graduation.
+Kate is also the program manager and academic adviser for the Professional Master's Program, where she is the primary point of contact for prospective and continuing PMP students at any point in their time in the program, pre-application through graduation.

 Kate can be reached at (206) 543-5848 or kjgayle [at] cs.washington.edu.

 All incoming postdocs complete an orientation with Kate shortly after their arrival to the Allen School.
 Its goal is to compliment their onboarding/HR orientation and be a first step toward establishing community beyond their PI or lab group.
 Postdocs are introduced to various postdoc-specific resources and amenities in the Allen School and at UW with special emphasis on those designed to support their personal and professional development.